afrid0315/aws-azure-devops-interview_questions/kubernetes/README.md

 **Answer**.
 By using "kubectl describe pod <pod-name>".
 I get all the details of that pod and can debug accordingly.
 And also we have "kubectl logs <pod-name>" we get log details and can debug using those logs information.

+#### 35. What is the difference between Docker container and Kubernetes pod?

+**Answer**.
+A pod in kubernetes is a runtime specification of a container in docker.
+A pod provides more declarative way of defining using YAML and you can run more than one container in pod.